What is a systematic review?

 Your review will lend itself to different methods of analysis:

 - A statistical analysis is also known as a meta-analysis.
-It involves analysing the results across a number of studies in order to find the size and direction of an effect
+It involves pooling and analysing the results across a number of studies using statistical methods.

 Narrative synthesis techniques

 ||Consistent annotation of studies: organised summary of same characteristics

 ||Keeps details of each study together

 ||Create table of study elements and findings

 ||Does not synthesise